eval-u8/eval-u8/README.md

 ## Other Interests 👀
 * Football (some call it soccer)
 * Traveling
-* Rock or EDM music
+* Rock & EDM music
-* Trying new foods
+* Trying new food
 * Video games
 * Random cool tech happening